 Note: The client ID is not necessarily equivalent to the WebLogic Server username; that is, a name used to authenticate a user in the WebLogic security realm.
-You can, of course, set the client ID to the WebLogic Server username, if it is appropriate for your JMS application.
+You can set the client ID to the WebLogic Server username if it is appropriate for your JMS application.

 No Local Messages

-Specifies whether this durable subscriber recieves local messages it has published itself.
+Specifies whether this durable subscriber receives local messages that it has published.